 Janis says that the conversation didn’t alarm her at the time, and she simply dismissed the activity as a silly teen habit that Amy would eventually outgrow.
 Amy’s father Mitch was also aware at the time of how the young girl was keeping her weight down, and he also dismissed it.

 There were people in Amy’s life who tried to get her help for her addiction multiple times.
 Some of these people had selfish reasons for doing so, others were genuinely concerned for her.
-It’s interesting to look at how the people close to Amy, who were also aware of the fact that she was bulimic, chose to maintain a hands off approach to the issue.
+It’s interesting to look at how the people close to Amy, who was also aware of the fact that she was bulimic, chose to maintain a hands-off approach to the issue.

 In contrast to the way they handled her addiction, these people almost saw her eating disorder as something that couldn’t be changed or that was simply beyond anyone’s control.
 Their attitudes unfortunately reflect society’s attitude towards eating disorders – that they aren’t as serious or devastating as other diseases (like alcoholism or addiction).

 Part of what contributes to this is the fact that people with eating disorders are still very much able to function in everyday life with work, careers, family obligations, and other responsibilities that need to be carried out.
 The truth is that eating disorders are deadly, and Amy’s bulimia had a lot to do with her tragic death.
-The way the media viewed the life of the young woman, and continues to handle it, only reveals that a lot needs to change about our understanding of eating disorders and the devestating impact they have on lives.
+The way the media viewed the life of the young woman and continue to handle it, only reveals that a lot needs to change about our understanding of eating disorders and the devastating impact they have on lives.